MicrochipTech/bm64_getting_started/README.md

 Microchip provides a smartphone App called MBA (Microchip Bluetooth Audio) supporting both Android 6.0 (or higher) and iOS 10.0 (and higher device).
 </br>
-Mobile Application discovers BLE devices and filters the Microchip Audio devices (BM64 based) and communicates with them over Microchip’s Proprietary BLE Service called Transparent Service.
+Mobile Application discovers BLE devices and filters the Microchip Audio devices (BM6x or BM8x based) and communicates with them over Microchip’s Proprietary BLE Service called Transparent Service.
 This Mobile Application can be used for Stereo (DSPK) or Multi-speaker (MSPK) audio applications.
 </br>
 MBA is available as code sources and as an App in the respective stores.